Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Amen, Amen.
-Thanks again for tuning in to some boat souls.
-We're really trying to grow and get the message out there.
-So if you're able to share this episode or lead people to the website, we'll share the Spotify link.
-That would be amazing.
-Otherwise, have the best week and thank you so much for your support.
+Amen.
+Thanks again for tuning in to Sunburnt Souls.
+We’re really trying to grow and get the message out there, so if you’re able to share this episode or point people to the website—we’ll share the Spotify link—that would be amazing.
+Have the best week, and thank you so much for your support.